Dwight D. Eisenhower School for National Security and Resource Strategy: History

 The United States suffered severe mobilization difficulties during World War I. To minimize a recurrence, the Army Industrial College was established in 1924 to focus on wartime procurement and mobilization procedures.
 Bernard M. Baruch, a prominent Wall Street speculator and Chairman of the War Industries Board, is regarded as one of the founding fathers.

 The first class at the Army Industrial College had only nine students, but by the early 1930s, the college was graduating 40 to 50 students in each class.
 During the first three years, the college provided a five-month course of study.
 In 1927, the program was expanded to ten-months with one graduating class each year.
 Major Dwight D. Eisenhower graduated from the college in 1933 and later served on the faculty.
 In 1940, the colleges expanded to two classes and then graduated four classes in 1941.
-The college was closed in December 1941 after Japan’s attack on Pearl Harbor to make officers available to support the World War II.
+The college was closed in December 1941 after Japan’s attack on Pearl Harbor to make officers available to support World War II.
 By that time approximately 1,000 officers had been trained at the college.

 The college re-opened in December 1943.
 Before war's end senior Army officers, including General Eisenhower (who was then the Allied Supreme Commander of the European Theatre), supported the concept of a joint war college to study mobilization planning and military logistics.
 From 1944 to 1946, Donald Armstrong was commandant of the Army Industrial College.
 In 1946, the school's name was changed to the Industrial College of the Armed Forces.
 ICAF moved to Fort McNair, near the newly founded National War College.
 The Industrial College offered a ten-month academic program for selected high potential officers.
 In 1948, Secretary of Defense James V. Forrestal removed the college from the Army's jurisdiction and reconstituted it "as a joint educational institution under the direction of the Joint Chiefs of Staff."